jhustata/book/_build/html/_sources/aaa.md

 What's new this week?

-1. The `lab3` solutions are available & `lab4` has gone live!
-2. Both `hw2` and `hw3` are now available
-3. We will discuss the `hw1` solution next week
+1. We will discuss the `hw1` solution on 05/04/2023
-4. `Chapter 5: capture` video has gone live!
-5. Have `highly-specific analytic needs` & class content hasn't covered them?
+2. Have `highly-specific analytic needs` & class content hasn't covered them?
 Email me to schedule a one-on-one zoom session!!
+3. Solutions to`lab4` are now available and `lab5` has gone live!

 ```